 Children’s phonological awareness skills typically develop along this continuum (adapted from Chard and Dickson’s article “Phonological Awareness: Instructional and Assessment Guidelines”):

 Not all children develop in the same way, of course.
 But kids are typically going to learn to identify rhymes before, say, they can segment the individual sounds in words.

 Assessment can help you determine where students are “at” along this continuum, and what they need to work on.
 I don’t recommend administering lengthy phonemic awareness assessments to all your students multiple times a year.
 However, if you notice that certain students are struggling with either phonological awareness or decoding, you may want to spend a little time figuring out what they need to work on.

 A phonological awareness assessment can be very quick and simple.
 If you use my phonics program, From Sounds to Spelling, you already have phonological awareness assessments (and lessons) built into the program.
 If you’d like to learn more about From Sounds to Spelling, you can do so at this link.

-Reading A to Z has some assessments here, and Reading Rockets has some general guidelines for creating your own assessment here.
-An assessment can be as simple as asking a child to identify pictures of rhyming words, generate a word that rhymes, count the number of words in a sentence, count the number of syllables in a word, say the first sound in a few different words, and verbally segment a couple of CVC words.
+Reading Rockets also has some general guidelines for creating your own assessment here.
+An assessment can be as simple as asking a child to identify pictures of rhyming words, generate a word that rhymes, count the number of words in a sentence, count the number of syllables in a word, say the first sound in a few different words, and/or verbally segment a couple of CVC words.

 What Should We Do When Students Struggle with Phonological Awareness?